 You and I wandering on the snake’s tail – Thilo Frank x Phillip C. Reiner, 2016

 Research: Equilateral triangles position along a helical path with two parameters: vertical descent rate and rotational offset per step.
-The computational challenge: calculating offset angles that create smooth spiral while ensuring structural connections between adjacent triangles.
+The computational challenge: calculating offset angles that produce smooth spiral while ensuring structural connections between adjacent triangles.
 Each triangle suspends from steel cables, requiring precise anchor point calculations for load distribution.
-The spiral's pitch and radius determine the overall form-tighter spirals create dense structures, looser spirals emphasize openness.
+The spiral's pitch and radius determine the overall form-tighter spirals produce dense structures, looser spirals emphasize openness.
 Sensor-controlled lighting required integration with the geometric framework, positioning lights to emphasize spiral continuity.

 Photography: Thilo Frank